Paternity and Child Support FAQs

 Brette's Answer: You'll have to have a paternity test and paternity proceeding, but yes you can.
 If your ex-husband paid child support though, you may have a problem and have to repay it.

-Tisha's Question: Will I qualify for child support if the father did not sign the birth certificate but he is not denying the baby?
+Tisha's Question: Will I qualify for child support if the father did not sign the birth certificate, but he is not denying the baby is his?

 Brette's Answer: Yes, but paternity needs to be legally established first.
 Check with the court clerk about what you'll need to file first.
 Good luck.